MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/embed-qr-code-link.md

 5. Do one of the following:

-    - Add the digital QR code to a digital document.
+    - Add the digital QR code to a digital document for an operator to use.

     - Print the QR code and attach it to a physical part in the real-world environment where the work takes place.